YouPluto/YouPluto.github.io/README.md

 ## Publications
-> Collapse of dark states in Tavis-Cummings model
+> ### Collapse of dark states in Tavis-Cummings model
 > V. I. Afanasyev, Chen Ran, Yu.
 I. Ozhigov, You Jiangchuan
 > Computational Mathematics and Modeling volume 33, pages 273–283 (2022)
 > DOI: [10.1007/s10598-023-09571-8](https://doi.org/10.1007/s10598-023-09571-8)

+> ### Qualitative model of a positive hydrogen peroxide ion in a thermal bath
+> Chen Ran, Yu.
+I. Ozhigov, You Jiangchuan
+> Comments: Accepted to be published in Computational Mathematics and Modeling

 ## Awards
 > ### Chinese Government Scholarship